-is a film about Clark (Jon Heder) and Richie (David Spade), a pair of grown nerds, and their far less nerdy and older friend, Gus (Rob Schneider).
+is a 2006 Happy Madison film about Clark Reedy (Jon Heder) and Richie Goodman (David Spade), a pair of grown nerds, and their far less nerdy and older friend, Gus Matthews (Rob Schneider).
+Gus' wife Liz (Molly Sims) is desperate to get pregnant while Gus is a bit reluctant.
 They save a child from bullies while Gus was teaching the others baseball, and later defeat them in the same game.
-The father that they helped's father, a billionaire named Mel (Jon Lovitz), returns and proposes them to play in a tournament with some of the nastier children's teams to raise awareness of bullying and its consequences, as none of them were allowed to play sports as children.
+The child that they helped's father, a billionaire named Mel Carmichael (Jon Lovitz), returns and proposes them to play in a tournament with some of the nastier children's teams to raise awareness of bullying and its consequences, as none of them were allowed to play sports as children.

 The film provides examples of:

 - As Himself - Reggie Jackson appears to help train Clark and Richie, claiming to be a childhood friend of Mel.

 - Basement-Dweller: Richie's brother Howie is afraid of the sun, but instead of the basement he hides in the closet and never leaves the house.
 Richie only manages to get Howie to come out to play baseball by telling him that there's a serial killer on the loose who only kills people named Howie in his neighborhood.